 - Reduce the amount of non-biodegradable materials in our landfills

 How can I avoid cross-contamination of materials?

 Here are some tips on how to ensure the oil you recycle is safe from cross-contamination:

 – Keep materials in their original containers, or ensure that the containers are well labelled.

 – Contact the Recycling Council of BC or your local government (Municipality or Regional District) for advice on how to manage HHW in your community.

-The five associations that guide the Canadian used oil recycling programs exist to promote and facilitate the recovery of valuable, non-renewable resources by providing both larger commercial generators and consumers (small volume users such as do-it-yourselfers and farmers) with a simple, convenient way to dispose of used oil, used oil filters and used oil containers.
+The six associations that guide the Canadian used oil recycling programs exist to promote and facilitate the recovery of valuable, non-renewable resources by providing both larger commercial generators and consumers (small volume users such as do-it-yourselfers and farmers) with a simple, convenient way to dispose of used oil, used oil filters and used oil containers.
 Each province operates a single, comprehensive, cost-effective, sustainable and province-wide program.

 Our work has created new business opportunities by promoting the expansion of a strong and competitive private-sector recycling industry.
 The programs are self-sustaining – no government funding is required.
 They also afford the efficiency and effectiveness of an industry-managed program requiring minimal regulation.

 The six provincial associations work cooperatively to market and manage programs for consumers, members and collectors.